slaclab/pabv_control/README.md

 # Overview

-This repository contains all hardware descriptions and software to build and control the Acute Shortage Ventilator (ASV) developed to battle against the Covid crisis on a global scale.
+This repository contains all hardware descriptions and software to build and control the SLAC Acute Shortage Ventilator (ASV) developed to battle against the Covid crisis on a global scale.

 All information on the project can be found at: